run-llama/llama_index/docs/core_modules/model_modules/embeddings/modules.md

 # Modules

-We support integrations with OpenAI, Azure, and anything LangChain offers.
+We support integrations with OpenAI, Azure, HuggingFace, Instructor, Optimum, and anything LangChain offers.

 ```{toctree}
 ---